-For the instar determination measurements, we made 2,104 photographs, but only 1,731 were good enough to allow precise measurements of the head width.
+For the instar determination measurements, I made 2,104 photographs, but only 1,731 were good enough to allow precise measurements of the head width.
 Those pictures covered all three larval instars (L1 = 591, L2 = 500 and L3 = 640 pictures).
 The bias in the number of pictures between different stages was caused by the difference in the duration of development of these instars (lower stages of development are shorter in duration), and it was also much more challenging to take a usable picture of the first or second instar larvae.

 The mean width of the head capsule was a good additional characteristic for the instar determination (see Table 2 and Fig. 8).
 Standard deviations were well separated, and there was only a small overlap between 75th and 25th quintiles across all instars.
-We recorded some extreme values on the both sides of the spectrum, but those were very rare.
+I recorded some extreme values on the both sides of the spectrum, but those were very rare.
 If head capsule measurement is used along with morphological characters like chaetotaxy and brown spot on the head, as described by Kilian & Mądra (2015), the accuracy and precision of larval instar determination of S. watsoni may be improved.

 Discussion